What is evangelistic preaching? Should we not to give an invitation to follow Christ?

 In my evangelism conversations, sometimes the question is asked clearly — what must I do to be saved?

-This is where an invitation can be helpful.
+This is where giving an invitation to follow Jesus can be helpful.

-Some, like myself, didn’t need an invitation when I started to follow Jesus.
+Some will not need an invitation, they will just start.
+That is what happened to me when I started to follow Jesus.
 I simply responded.

 Others will need to act on an invitation to confirm their belief.